MSSkowron/GoPriceFetcherMicro/README.md

 ﻿# GoPriceFetcherMicro

-GoPriceFetcherMicro is a simple application written in Go language to fetch cryprocurrencies price.
+GoPriceFetcherMicro is a simple microservice written in Go language to fetch cryprocurrencies price.
 Prices are currently hard coded in server.go file.
 There are currently two available: BTC and ETH.
-HTTP API server is running on port 3000 and gRPC server is running on port 4000.
+HTTP Server is running on port 3000 and gRPC Server is running on port 4000.

 ## Technologies